Game Make Las Vegas

 The city’s career as a relic of last year was limited.
 Even as Las Vegas last posed as a frontiersmen during the early 1940s, the resort began to change in ways that foreshadowed the future rather than recalling the past.

 The new growth models, which exposed the imperfections of the latest frontier theme, derive primarily from the influx of Southern Californians beginning around 1940.

 These newcomers communicated in Las Vegas an inhibited approach to betting that South Nevada made an important takeover for the life novel series originating from the Los Angeles Basin.

-Intensifying the presence of play, the Californians liberated the city from the confines of the railroad the old west retrieved it from the shadows of the Hoover Dam.
+Intensifying the presence of play, the Californians liberated the city from the confines of the railroad and the old west and retrieved it from the shadows of the Hoover Dam.

-By 1845, the gambling casino had replaced the last frontier as the Las Vegas br.
+By 1845, the gambling casino had replaced the last frontier as the Las Vegas brand.